 4:00 PM – Modern City Life

 Next, head back toward the port and stop at United Nations Square.
-Grab a sidewalk café seat, order a Nous-Nous, and enjoy a little people-watching.
-Meanwhile, you’ll see the modern tram glide by against a backdrop of French colonial architecture.
+Grab a sidewalk café seat, order a Nous-Nous, and enjoy a little people-watching while the modern tram glides past the city’s French colonial buildings.

 5:00 PM – Return to Ship

 Finally, make your way back to the port.
-From the city center, it’s a short taxi ride or shuttle to the Casablanca Port gates.
-However, give yourself this extra hour to allow for afternoon traffic.
+From the city center, it’s a short taxi ride or shuttle to the port gates, although leaving an extra hour helps account for afternoon traffic.

 Itinerary at a Glance